 NOTE: If a sales action field is required as part of your process in order to move from one sales stage to another, you MUST supply that data in your CSV in order to successfully import Opportunities that are past the stage at which the field is required ⤵

-Saving an Import Template
+Saving and Sharing an Import Template

 Importing your Data